raspberrypi/documentation/configuration/uart.md

 ## Relevant differences between PL011 and mini UART

 The mini UART has smaller FIFOs.
 Combined with the lack of flow control, this makes it more prone to losing characters at higher baudrates.
-It is also generally less capable than the PL011, mainly due to its baud rate link to the VPU clock speed.
+It is also generally less capable than a PL011, mainly due to its baud rate link to the VPU clock speed.

-The particular deficiencies of the mini UART compared to the PL011 are :
+The particular deficiencies of the mini UART compared to a PL011 are :
 - No break detection
 - No framing errors detection
 - No parity bit